Alan Arnold Griffith: Turbine engines

-In 1926 he published a seminal paper, An Aerodynamic Theory of Turbine Design.
+In 1926, Griffith published the seminal paper An Aerodynamic Theory of Turbine Design.
 He demonstrated that the woeful performance of existing turbines was due to a flaw in their design which meant the blades were "flying stalled", and proposed a modern airfoil shape for the blades that would dramatically improve their performance.
-The paper went on to describe an engine using an axial compressor and two-stage turbine, the first stage driving the compressor, the second a power-take-off shaft that would be used to power a propeller.
+The paper went on to describe an engine using an axial compressor and two-stage turbine, the first stage driving the compressor, the second a power-take-off shaft that would power a propeller.
 This early design was a forerunner of the turboprop engine.
 As a result of the paper, the Aeronautical Research Committee supported a small-scale experiment with a single-stage axial compressor and single-stage axial turbine.
 Work was completed in 1928 with a working tested design, and from this a series of designs was built to test various concepts.

-At about this time Frank Whittle wrote his thesis on turbine engines, using a centrifugal compressor and single-stage turbine, the leftover power in the exhaust being used to push the aircraft along.
+At about this time, Frank Whittle wrote his thesis on turbine engines, using a centrifugal compressor and single-stage turbine, the leftover power in the exhaust being used to push the aircraft along.
 Whittle sent his paper to the Air Ministry in 1930, who passed it on to Griffith for comment.
 After pointing out an error in Whittle's calculations, he stated that the large frontal size of the compressor would make it impractical for aircraft use, and that the exhaust itself would provide little thrust.
 The Air Ministry replied to Whittle saying they were not interested in the design.
 Whittle was crestfallen, but was convinced by friends in the RAF to pursue the idea anyway.
-Luckily for all involved, Whittle patented his design in 1930 and was able to start Power Jets in 1935 to develop it.
+Whittle patented his design in 1930 and was able to start Power Jets in 1935 to develop it.